 The Board passed a motion to approve the Policy for Collaboration of Public and Private Instructional Personnel.

-Motion made by: Christina Barker Second to motion: Nock Rhodes
+Motion made by: Christina Barker

+Second to motion: Nock Rhodes

+All in favor: Motion carries unanimously.

 The Board passed a motion to approve the 2021-2022 IPS Employee Handbook.